Loki-Astari/loki-astari.github.io/source/_posts/2016-03-19-vector-simple-optimizations.markdown

 footer: true
 subtitle: C++ By Example
 author: Loki Astari, (C)2016
 description: C++ By Example.
-The Vector
+The Vector Part 4.
+We look at a couple of other types available in the template utility library that allow optimization via SFINAE.
 ---

 So now that we have used `std::is_nothrow_move_constructible` we can also look at a couple of other types available in the template utility library.